neuroverse-fm/neuropilot/README.md

 For example, you can set how many lines of code will be provided as context before and after the current line.
 You can also set it to trigger a completion every time you stop typing (this is fine for the tools above, but might be a problem for Neuro since it sends and cancels requests in quick succession, which is why it's disabled by default).

+## Security

+The extension has multiple security measures in place to prevent Neuro from doing any real damage.
+As said earlier, Neuro can only run tasks that have the string `[Neuro]` at the start of their `detail` property to control what tasks Neuro can run.

+Neuro cannot open, edit, or otherwise access files or folders that start with a dot (`.`), or files in such folders.
+This is mainly to prevent her from opening `.vscode/tasks.json` to essentially run arbitrary commands in the terminal.
+**Warning: If your workspace is inside such a folder, Neuro will not be able to edit *any* files!**

 ## Commands

 ### Give Cookie